polterguy/system42/components/common-widgets/tree/README.md

 As the above example also illustrates, you can also have multiple root items.
 There must however be at least _one_ item, otherwise the widget will throw an exception during initialization.

-You can also override the CSS class(es) used for specific items, both their _"open state"_ and their _"closed state"_ classes.
+You can also override the CSS class(es) used for specific items, both their open state and their closed state classes.
 Below is an example of this.

 ```
-p5.web.widgets.create-container
+create-widget
   parent:content
   class:col-xs-12
   widgets